Can Guitar Amps Be Used for Bass?

 $1,099.00

-Is a 50-Watt tube amp loud enough?
-It is if it's the Wretched Beast 50-Watt!
-The Wretched Beast is a high-gain, all-tube guitar amplifier built in the USA.
-It was designed for guitarists that want to focus on playing, not on updating passwords or IR’s.
+American-made, high-gain tube amp that was designed for guitarists who want to sound great without breaking the bank.
 The Wretched Beast 50W gives players two 12AX7 driven pre-amp channels matched with a beefy 50-Watt 6L6GC power amp that’s loud enough for gigging, but suitable for practice.

 Add To Cart